 Understanding that a community’s economic vitality is directly impacted by the overall health of its citizens and access to affordable, quality healthcare, the J.W.
-Fanning Institute for Leadership Development and the UGA College of Public Health, with support from Georgia Power, are offering the 2018 Public Health Leadership Academy (PHLA).
+Fanning Institute for Leadership Development and the UGA College of Public Health, with support from Georgia Power, are offering the 2020 Public Health Leadership Academy (PHLA).

-Through five two-day sessions, discussions, support, and peer networking, leaders will increase their capacity to transcend boundaries and work collaboratively to transform the health of their communities.
+Through five two-day sessions, discussions, support and peer networking, leaders will increase their capacity to transcend boundaries and work collaboratively to transform the health of their communities.

-Participants may include business, non-profit, and public leaders; professionals from multiple sectors including health, social work, psychology, ministry, and education; as well as other community-based entities that have an impact on factors that affect public health.
+Participants may include business, nonprofit and public leaders; professionals from multiple sectors including health, social work, psychology, ministry and education; as well as other community-based entities that have an impact on factors that affect public health.

-To apply for the 2018 Public Health Leadership Academy, click here.
+To apply for the 2020 Public Health Leadership Academy, click here.